bitbrain/hamorigami/core/README.md

 Entities can talk:
 ```
-entity says sentence
+say key on entity
 ```
 *`entity` is the type of spirit that should say something*<br/>
-*`sentence` is the sentence the entity should say.
-Can be any string*<br/>
+*`key` is the sentence the entity should say.
+Must be a translation key*<br/>

 ##### Translations

-It is recommended to define sentences within the `assets/i18n` folder.
+Define sentences within the `assets/i18n` folder.

 For example within: `assets/i18n/translations.properties`
 ```